storacha/learnyouw3up/problems/1-space-out/problem.md

 // save the space to the client's local storage await space.save()

+// optionally, create an account so you can access the space from another
+// device (see below).
+//
+// click the link in the email, but selecting a payment plan is optional,
+// because the coupon is funding your space! \o/ const myAccount = await client.login('your@email')
+// create a recovery delegation to your account const recovery = await space.createRecovery(myAccount.did())
+// store the recovery delegation with the w3up service provider await client.capability.access.delegate({ space: space.did(), delegations: [recovery] })
 ```

 Finally, log the DID of the space, for verification: